zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 }
 ```

-**Note that my `nginx.conf` is a bit abnormal**, since my server hosting the site has another Nginx instance running outsie of Docker, which I have setup with `location / { proxy_pass http://localhost:8080; }`.
+**Note that my `nginx.conf` is a bit abnormal**, since my server hosting the site has another Nginx instance running outside of Docker, which I have setup with `location / { proxy_pass http://localhost:8080; }`.
 I have it setup this way so I can host multiple sites, and have Nginx handle routing traffic based on the `server_name`.
 You'll probably want your `nginx.conf` setup to include sections for Certbot, to manage SSL certificates, and listen on port 80 & 443.
 Consult another tutorial on Certbot & Nginx for that.

 The portion of this `nginx.conf` file that is applicable to you is the `proxy_pass` setup for `/api` requests, which sends it to the network host `backend` on port `5000`.
 This is Docker managing networking again.
 In this case, `backend`, is the name of our docker-compose service for Express, so Docker provides us the address for that specific container under the hostname `backend`.